jaredwelch1/CapstoneI/README.md

 # CapstoneI

+This our project for capstone.

+Group consisting of:

+Kurt
+Ali
+Zach
+Justin
+Jared

+We want to explore machine learning application development, language analysis, and predictions about news bias through integrating the preceeding technologies.

+This readme is a document detailing our brainstorming and thinking process throughout development.

 ## TO DO

 Since we have little experience in the way of machine learning algorithms, I thought it would be nice to document our learning experience for future use.